A Message from the Development Team

 Richard Bialosky is currently the chair of the City of Vero Beach Architectural Review Committee, a member of the Cultural Art Village Leadership Team, as well as the immediate past president of Temple Beth Shalom.

-David gained his first construction experience at the age of fifteen while working for his family’s construction company in Akron, Ohio.
-During his tenure in the family business, he helped develop, construct, and manage multifamily dwellings, fast-food restaurants, office buildings, and retail centers.
+David gained his first construction experience at the age of fifteen working for his family’s construction company in Akron, Ohio.
+He helped develop, construct, and manage multifamily dwellings, fast-food restaurants, office buildings, and retail centers.

-David and Richard joined forces when David and his wife, Helen, moved to Vero Beach in 2001 to work on the development and construction of commercial properties and green homes, employing the principles of Vedic architecture and sustainable communities.
+David and Richard joined forces when David and his wife, Helen, moved to Vero Beach in 2001 to work on the development and construction of green wellness-based homes, employing the principles of Vedic architecture and sustainable communities.
 Richard and David formed Navo Builders in 2004 to build homes based on these principles.
 In 2009, a home built by Navo Builders was awarded the “Green Home of the Year” by Green Building Magazine.
+He is Richard’s partner working to create Mandala Village.

 David is a member of the Florida Green Building Coalition’s Land Development Committee.
-He is a founding member of the Indian River County Sustainability Committee and was on the executive board of the Treasure Coast Builders Association (an affiliate of the NAHB) for over fourteen years.
-He currently is co-treasurer of the Treasure Coast Builder’s PAC.
+He was a founding member of the Indian River County Sustainability Committee and was on the executive board of the Treasure Coast Builders Association (an affiliate of the NAHB) for over fourteen years.
+He currently is currently active on the board of the Treasure Coast Builder’s PAC.

 David became a teacher of Maharishi Mahesh Yogi’s Transcendental Meditation program® in 1975.
 In 1995, David helped design and obtain governmental approvals for a land development based on the principles of the Vedic architecture and has been involved in using these principles in development and home building ever since.

-David is an avid biker, teaches Aikido, and was a founding board member of Bike/Walk Indian River County.
+David is an avid bicyclist, taught Aikido for 15 years, and was a founding board member of Bike/Walk Indian River County.